 The two stayed silent, walking hand-in-hand back to Jiro’s truck, feeling a renewed sense of liveliness washed over them as the sun rose higher above their heads.

-And indeed Nic was in a better condition because he was seen at that same pavilion looking out at the sun.
+And indeed Nic was in a better condition because he was seen at that same gazebo looking out at the sun.
 It looked like he’d come very early to witness the sun rising and then making its way toward the other side.
 His face no longer displaying the heavily stressed emotions but one of serenity, like he could finally move on.

 © Friday, November 4th, 2011